Why Engineering Firms Have a Unique Advantage with This Benefit

 How the Benefit Works Under Section 127

-IRC Section 127 allows employers to contribute up to $5,250 per employee per year in educational assistance — including direct payments toward student loan principal and interest — completely tax-free for the employee and fully deductible for the employer.
+IRC Section 127 allows employers to contribute up to $5,250 per employee per year in educational assistance — including direct payments toward student loan principal and interest — tax-free for the employee and exempt from FICA for both the employer and employee (7.65% each).
 The provision was made permanent by the One Big Beautiful Bill Act of 2025 with no sunset date.

 BenefitPlus administers the entire program: plan document creation, employee enrollment, loan verification, custodial escrow disbursement directly to loan servicers, nondiscrimination testing, and W-2 reporting.
 Engineering firms typically launch within 48 hours with no payroll system changes required.